-Following the process as outlined by Exhibit 3, ConnectRVA 2045 was adopted by the RRTPO Policy Board on
+Following the process as outlined by Exhibit 3, the scope of work for ConnectRVA 2045 was adopted by the RRTPO Policy Board on October 3, 2019.

 Exhibit 3: ConnectRVA 2045 Planning Process

 What are the Transportation Issues to Address?

 - Highways

 - Transit

 - Park and Ride

 - Active Transportation

 - Passenger Rail

 - Freight and Intermodal

 - Maintenance and Safety

 - Other Strategies and Initiatives

 - Environmental Resources and Mitigation

 - System Resiliency

 - Economic Development/Tourism